Tallulah Gorge is one of the most amazing canyons in the eastern United States. It’s two miles long, and almost 1,000 feet deep!

 The best overlooks for viewing the kayakers on whitewater weekends are from the Inspiration Point overlook, the #1 overlook on the North Rim, and the #9 overlook on the South Rim.

 They have dates for both types of releases starting in April and going through November, and they’re all posted on the main page of their website.
-Obviously, no gorge floor hiking permits are issued on these dates!
+Obviously, no gorge floor hiking permits are issued on these dates.

-Go White Water Paddling.
 Tallulah Gorge is the only Georgia State Park that allows whitewater kayaking, and then only on the whitewater release days (the first three weekends in April and November).

-After purchasing your $10 membership card (either at the park office or online), you are tasked with hiking down to the suspension bridge at Tallulah Gorge, hiking to the top of Amicalola Falls, hiking to the bottom of Providence Canyon, and hiking the stairs at Cloudland Canyon.
+After purchasing your $20 membership card (either at the park office or online), you are tasked with hiking down to the suspension bridge at Tallulah Gorge, hiking to the top of Amicalola Falls, hiking to the bottom of Providence Canyon, and hiking the stairs at Cloudland Canyon.

-The High Bluff Trail is part of the Muddy Spokes Club (see #14), and is a difficult 3-mile loop that can be combined with the Stoneplace Trail.
-And the paved Shortline Trail offers another choice, as well!
+The High Bluff Trail is part of the Muddy Spokes Club (see below), and is a difficult 3-mile loop that can be combined with the Stoneplace Trail.
+And the paved Shortline Trail offers another choice, as well.

-Muddy Spokes Club.
-Tallulah Gorge is also one of eleven state parks that’s included in the Muddy Spokes Club!
-After purchasing your $10 membership card, you’re ready to start peddling!
+Tallulah Gorge is also one of 18 state parks that are included in the Muddy Spokes Club.
+After purchasing your $20 membership card, you’re ready to start peddling.
 At Tallulah Gorge, you’re tasked with biking the difficult High Bluff Trail — a 3-mile long loop, with an elevation change of 150 feet.

-You can download a Georgia State Parks grid sheet from their website, and every time you find one of the official Georgia State Parks geocaches, you use the special stamp inside to stamp your sheet.
-Once you complete specific numbers, you earn custom Geo-coins.
+You can download a Georgia State Parks GeoTour Passport from their website, and every time you find one of the official Georgia State Parks geocaches, enter the special code found in the geocache onto your passport.
+Once you complete a specific amount in a region, you earn custom Geo-coins.

-Try These Events.
 Tallulah offers so many amazing events throughout the year!
 Their guided hikes are some of the best — you can choose from gorge floor hikes, hikes to a rock formation called the “Witch’s Head,” full moon hikes down to the suspension bridge, waterfall hikes, and whitewater-watching hikes.